 If a woman leaving a common-law relationship wants to make a claim on property that she does not legally own (for instance, if the deed to the family home is in her partner’s name only), she must bring an application in family court using a “constructive trust” argument.

 This means she has to prove that she contributed directly or indirectly to the value of that property.
 For example, if she can prove that she paid the taxes, contributed to the mortgage or paid for renovations or repairs, she could establish a direct contribution; if she can establish that she had raised the couple’s children, that might be an indirect contribution.

-Common-law partners also DO NOT have a right to make a claim for exclusive possession of the matrimonial home if their name is not on the deed or lease.
+Common-law partners MAY be able to remain in the family home, even if their name is not on the deed or lease.